 The Centre's Appointments Committee, along with the Programme Directors, is responsible for appointment and reappointment of Research Fellows, Affiliates and Associates in each Programme Area.
-The Appointments Committee comprises the Centre's Richard Baldwin (Chair), Kevin O’Rourke, Maristella Botticini and the Programme Director(s) of the relevant Programme.
+The Appointments Committee comprises the Centre's Research Director, Kevin O’Rourke (Chair), Maristella Botticini and the Programme Director(s) of the relevant Programme.

 Researchers (both Affiliates and Fellows) are appointed to one (or in some cases more) of CEPR's Programme Areas, depending on their research fields and interests.
 These are based on nominations from any of the over 1,000 existing CEPR researchers and are considered at an Appointments Committee meeting (one per year per Programme Area).
 Self-nomination is not possible.

 The Committee uses a number of criteria to determine whether a researcher is suitable for CEPR.
 These include 1) Publications in leading journals; 2) Evidence of a strong potential for collaboration and interaction with other CEPR researchers; and 3) research interests in line with those of the Programme.